 All the classic sandwich flavors piled into these Banh Mi Burger Bowls are simply perfect for Banh Mi cravings year round!
-These are the perfect gluten free, dairy free, and paleo option to have all these awesome flavors made into an easy bowl meal.
+These are the perfect gluten-free, dairy-free, and paleo options to have all these awesome flavors made into an easy bowl meal.
 These burger bowls are also simply loaded with fresh veggies and herbs.
 And it’s all topped off with sriracha mayo, making them simply irresistible.

-- Burger Patties – I like to use ground pork here for the burgers because of it’s great flavor, and it stays nice and juicy on the grill.
+- Burger Patties – I like to use ground pork here for the burgers because of its great flavor, and it stays nice and juicy on the grill.
 You can use ground chicken or turkey, but be really careful to oil your grill and don’t let them dry out.
 Pork really is the ultimate in this case!
-Or you can also use my Saté Chicken from my Banh Mi Slaw, (but of course it’s now longer a burger bowl, instead you’ll have a tasty salad).
+Or you can also use my Saté Chicken from my Banh Mi Slaw, (but of course, it’s no longer a burger bowl, instead you’ll have a tasty salad).

 Tip: You can place the sriracha mayo into a squeeze bottle for nice clean lines that look nice.
 But for most meals I just spoon it over the top of my bowl!

-If I’m making these during the warmers months, I have loads of fresh herbs from my garden.
-But it’s really not practical to buy all 3 from the store, so I just choose cilantro for the most budget friendly option.
+If I’m making these during the warmer months, I have loads of fresh herbs from my garden.
+But it’s really not practical to buy all 3 from the store, so I just choose cilantro for the most budget-friendly option.

-Next preheat the grill and mix the ingredients for the burgers together and form into patties.
+Step 4: Next, preheat the grill, mix the ingredients for the burgers together, and form into patties.

-When the grill is ready, place the burgers on the grill and cook until they’re easy to flip, about 5-6 minutes.
+Step 5: When the grill is ready, place the burgers on the grill and cook until they’re easy to flip about 5-6 minutes.

 - Banh Mi Cucumber Subs